Multi-Structural Games and Number of Quantifiers: Conclusions

 \section{Conclusions}

-We have studied multi-structural games, which generalize \edashf games by being played over sets $\mathcal A$, $\mathcal B$ of structures rather than over a pair $A$, $B$ of individual structures.
-Whereas \edashf games can capture exactly the quantifier rank needed to describe a property, we showed that multi-structural games can capture exactly the number of quantifiers needed to describe a property.
+We have studied multi-structural (MS) games, which generalize \edashf games by being played over sets $\mathcal A$, $\mathcal B$ of structures rather than over a pair $A$, $B$ of individual structures.
+Whereas \edashf games can capture exactly the quantifier rank needed to describe a property, we showed that MS games can capture exactly the number of quantifiers needed to describe a property.
 As a first application, we used them to determine the number of quantifiers needed to distinguish between linear orders of different sizes.
+This determination became quite nuanced as we uncovered several pitfalls of interest in their own right.

 The quantifier count is a natural complexity measure but has received scant attention compared to the quantifier rank, number of distinct variable names, and measures of size and depth of the sentence body.